Full 2014 Ram 2500 Review

 Depending on body style and rear axle ratio, the Ram 2500 is rated to tow up to 13,860 pounds with the 5.7-liter V8, 16,300 pounds with the 6.4-liter V8, 16,870 for the manual-equipped diesel and 17,970 with the automatic and diesel engine (Ram stipulates that any trailer over 17,000 pounds requires a fifth-wheel hitch).
 Properly equipped, the maximum payload for trucks with the 5.7-liter is 3,030 pounds, 3,970 pounds for the 6.4-liter engine and 3,140 pounds for the diesel.

 Standard safety equipment for the 2014 Ram 2500 includes antilock disc brakes, front seat and side curtain airbags, stability and traction control and a tire-pressure monitoring system.
 Power-adjustable pedals are available on all models, except the Tradesman.
 A rearview camera is also optional.
-In Edmunds testing, a 4WD crew cab with the 6.7-liter diesel engine came to a stop from 60 mph in 144 feet, a typical braking distance for a heavy-duty truck.
-Meanwhile, the 4x4 crew cab with the gasoline 6.4-liter V8 covered the same ground in 136 feet, which is a pretty short stopping distance for this class.
+In Edmunds testing, various versions of the Ram 2500 came to a stop from 60 mph in 136-144 feet, depending on equipment.
+This is average for the segment.

 Interior Design and Special Features